PizzaExpress: Private to Public to Private again

 In 2011, PizzaExpress launched a major rebrand of its UK restaurants, with menu changes, a black and white logo and the widespread use of stripes, both for staff uniforms and for restaurant decor.
+The celebrity chef series continued in 2012 with the introduction of two pizzas made by television cook Valentine Warner.
+Warner introduced the fennel and salami pizza and the puttanesca pizza.
+PizzaExpress created a 'Living Lab' in October 2010, in Richmond, trialling new ideas from design to sound, collaborating with designer Ab Rogers.

 In July 2014, the group was sold to the China-based private equity firm Hony Capital in a deal worth £900 million.
-In 2017, PizzaExpress launched 'PizzaExpress Live'.